A phot of legs of racing horses, and scattered grass

 Understanding the background of horse racing.

-Horse racing has perhaps the most glamorous image of all so-called animal ‘sports’- especially when compared to the visually obvious cruelty of rodeos… Such is the allure of horse racing that major race-meets such as the Melbourne Cup are even ‘celebrated’ with public holidays.
+Horse racing has perhaps the most glamorous image of all so-called animal ‘sports’.
+Such is the allure of horse racing that major race-meets such as the Melbourne Cup are even ‘celebrated’ with public holidays – but for the horses forced to participate, there’s much more than money at stake…

-Socialites spend thousands on designer outfits, the champagne flows, and millions of dollars are gambled on the outcome of races.
-However, there’s a dark and mostly hidden reality to this so-called sport, that sees thousands of horses who fail to run fast enough, or who are injured, discarded and killed by the racing industry each year.
+There’s a dark and mostly hidden reality to horse racing that likely sees thousands of Thoroughbred horses (used for flat and jumps races) and Standardbred horses (used for harness races) who become injured or fail to run fast enough discarded and killed by the racing industry each year.

 A group of horses looking to the camera